Table of Contents

 One of the best things about Arizona is the huge number of golf courses.
 In Phoenix alone, there are about 200 different locations to do golfing, from small neighbourhood locations to destinations for the world championships.

 Two golf courses considered the best on the planet are in Arizona – Chiricahua in Scottsdale and Desert Forest Golf Club in Carefree.

 Driving is easy in Arizona

 Moving to Arizona, one of the best things you will experience is how easy it is to drive a car.
 Be it in a city like Phoenix or outside, you’ll be surprised to see the planned grid when you look at the map.
 You can drive without checking the GPS and can figure out where you are heading to.
-Even the highways here provide you a straight shot to your intended destination.
+Even the highways here provide you with a straight shot to your intended destination.

-However, just up on gas before taking a road trip.
+However, I just up on gas before taking a road trip.
 Because much of the state is desert, you will go for extended periods before finding a place to refuel.

 There’s plenty of sunshine in Arizona

-Arizona has seven mouths of nice weather.
+Arizona has seven months of nice weather.
 And instead of dealing with chilly winters for the next five months, you will be managing hot temperatures.
 There will be 320 days of sunshine here and only a handful of days of rain, which can be both a pro and con of living in Arizona.

 Road trips are more fun packed in Arizona